josmac69/technical_challenge_l/4_data_architecture/README.md

 * Record will be locked during update.
 * Table will be indexed by pricing_model_id.
 Other indexes would be added based on usage.
 * Table will most likely not need partitioning.

+Structure:
+* `pricing_model_id`: integer automatically increased (serial) unique pricing model identifier
+* `name`: pricing model short name for internal use
+* `description`: pricing model detailed description
+* `basic_rate_price`: lowest price per hour for parking lot usage in this pricing model
+* `current_rate_price`: always contains current price per hour for parking lot usage in this pricing model
+* `peak_rate_price`: highest price per hour for parking lot usage in this pricing model - null when unlimited or not applicable
+* `pricing_model_type`: type of the pricing model - `dynamic` or `static`
+* `pricing_model_parameters`: JSON data describing changes in price over time -  null if price should not be recalculated
+  * dynamic pricing model:
+    * `periodicity`: how often price should be recalculated in minutes - 15 minutes by default
+    * `formula`: formula for calculating price based on current capacity of the parking lot
+  * static pricing model:
+    * `hours`: for static model only - array of `hour` and `price` pairs - price for specific hour of the day
+* `currency`: currency of the price
+* `created_at`: timestamp of the creation of the pricing model
+* `created_by`: ID of the user who created the pricing model
+* `updated_at`: timestamp of the last update of the pricing model
+* `updated_by`: ID of the user who last updated the pricing model

 Pricing engine:
 * Price calculation will be encapsulated in a separate part of service and can be developed and improved independently.